- ANIMATED VIDEOSAnimated by Three Time

 Skateboards, mountain climbing, billiards… Don't you just love this stuff?
 That's why NUMBEROCK put it all into this song about types of triangles that is filled with real-world connections.
 Triangles are all around us, so it is easy to make this song especially relevant to the lives of students.
-Learn how to classify types of triangles by their sides (scalene, isosceles, & equilateral) and by the angles (acute, obtuse, & right) in this ridiculously catchy rock song.
+Learn how to classify triangles by their sides (scalene, isosceles, & equilateral) and by the angles (acute, obtuse, & right) in this ridiculously catchy rock song.

 Types of Triangles Song Lyrics: